zddgame

 Analysts warn of grim September

-Analysts warn of grim September-October 2024
+Analysts warn of grim September-November 2024

 It's not every holiday season that the gaming industry sees a new Halo, a new Grand Theft Auto, a new Gran Turismo, and a new Metal Gear Solid.
 That only happened in the holiday season of 2004, as a matter of fact.
 The holidays of 2001 came awfully close, but Gran Turismo 3's July release that year hardly counts as a holiday-season release.
 While a season like that drives software sales through the roof, it's also a very difficult act to follow.